 speaker

 Paul Tamori

 Thanks, Ryan.
 We're committed to achieving strong performance each quarter and creating value for our shareholders.
-Looking ahead, we are systematically working through each asset in our portfolio to drive future value and growth for Centera.
-With that, operator, we'll open the call to questions.
+Looking ahead, we're systematically working through each asset in our portfolio to drive future value and growth for Sentera.
+With that operator, we'll open the call to questions.

 speaker

 Thank you.
 We'll now begin the question and answer session.
-To join the question queue, you may press star then 1 on your telephone keypad.
-You'll hear a tone acknowledging your request.
+To join the question queue, you may press star then one on your telephone keypad. you'll hear a tone acknowledging your request.
 If you're using a speakerphone, please pick up your handset before pressing any keys.
-To withdraw your question, please press star then 2.
+To withdraw your question, please press star then two.
 Our first question is from Raj Ray with BMO.
 Please go ahead.

+speaker